irene0204/CpG-methylation-Project-/README.md

 * Select top 100 significant features by fitting the training data using random forest, xgboost, logistic regression and support vector classifier (SVC) with linear kernel, respectively.
 * For each selected feature, summarize the number of classifiers that select it, n (0<n≤4)
 * Keep features with n≥2
-* For each of the kept feature, perform Wilcoxon rank-sum test and calculate the p-values under the null hypothesis: AD samples have the feature values as control samples
+* For each of the kept feature, perform Wilcoxon rank-sum test and calculate the p-values under the null hypothesis: AD samples have the same feature values as control samples
 * From top to bottom, sort selected features first by desceding n and then by ascending p-value
 * Select top ranked features for each trait